-About the Department of Endoprosthetics, Revision and Septic Joint Surgery at Helios ENDO-Clinic Hamburg
+About the Department of Arthroplasty at Helios ENDO-Clinic Hamburg

-In order to consolidate the successful surgical treatment, the correct postoperative recovery is required.
-For this purpose, the department applies the FastTrack concept, which minimizes postoperative pain, ensures the rapid restoration of the patient mobility and significantly shortens the period of hospitalization.
-The patient takes the first steps already on the day of surgery, and one day later he is ready to perform a certain set of physiotherapy exercises.
-In the normal course of the postoperative period and in the absence of complications, the patient will be discharged or referred for rehabilitation on the fifth day after the operation.
-It should be noted that such a scheme is suitable only for 80% of patients.
-It all depends on the specific clinical case.
-The decisive factors are the age, general health of the patient and the presence of comorbidities.
+Proper postoperative recovery is required to consolidate a successful surgical treatment.
+For this purpose, the department uses the FastTrack concept, which allows a patient to minimize postoperative pain, as well as ensures a quick restoration of mobility and significantly reduces the duration of a hospital stay.
+On the day of the operation, patients already take the first steps, and a day later they are ready to perform a certain set of physiotherapeutic exercises.
+In the normal course of the postoperative period and in the absence of complications, a patient is discharged or sent for rehabilitation on the fifth day after the operation.
+It should be noted that this regimen is suitable only for 80% of patients.
+It all depends on a particular clinical case.
+The decisive factors are the age, the patient's general health condition, and the presence of concomitant pathologies.

-A big advantage for patients is also the availability of the in-house Bone Bank in the department.
-Thus, the bone tissue that was lost or damaged during prosthetic replacement operations may be restored at any time.
-This bank has been operating for more than 35 years and provides patients with access to allogeneic (donor) transplants.
-The Bone Bank was designed and still functions in accordance with the recommendations of the Scientific Advisory Board of the German Medical Association for the Management of Bone Banks and the Medicinal Products Act.
+A big advantage for patients is also the presence in the department of an in-house Bone Bank, which allows patients to restore their lost or damaged bone tissue at any time during prosthesis replacement surgery.
+This bank has been operating for over 40 years and provides patients with access to allogeneic (donor) grafts.
+The Bone Bank was designed and operated in accordance with the recommendations of the Scientific Advisory Board of the German Medical Association for Bone Bank Management and the German Medicinal Product Act.

 - Hip replacement surgery

-- Primary hip replacement surgery (cement and cementless fixation)
+- Primary hip replacement surgery (cemented and cementless fixation)

-- Primary hip replacement surgery in dysplasia with autologous or homologous acetabular reconstruction
+- Primary hip replacement surgery for dysplasia with autologous or homologous acetabular reconstruction

-- Primary hip replacement surgery in posttraumatic, postinfectious and congenital deformities
+- Primary hip replacement surgery for post-traumatic, post-infectious and congenital deformities

-- Revision interventions for the replacement of aseptic prosthesis (cement and cementless fixation)
+- Revision interventions for aseptic prosthesis replacement (cemented and cementless fixation)

-- Reconstruction of bone defects using homologous and autologous bone tissues, as well as metal plates
+- Bone defect reconstruction using homologous and autologous bone tissues, as well as metal plates

-- Pelvic reconstruction with the help of special rings, plates and customized implants
+- Pelvic bone reconstruction with rings, plates and custom-made implants

-- Operations on the soft tissues of the hip joint (for example, in bursectomy)
+- Hip soft tissue surgery (for example, in bursectomy)

-- Transpositional interventions in congenital and acquired deformities (triple pelvic osteotomy)
+- Transposition interventions for congenital and acquired deformities (triple pelvic osteotomy)

-- Arthroscopic reconstruction of cartilage tissue and ligaments in the case of their damage, as well as the reconstruction of bone defects in femoroacetabular impingement Hip arthroscopy
+- Arthroscopic reconstruction of cartilaginous tissue and ligaments in the case of their damage, as well as bone tissue defect reconstruction in the case of femoroacetabular impingement

 - Knee replacement surgery